LISPBUILDER-SDL - Use SDL from Common Lisp

 draw-filled-circle-* x0 y0 r &key surface color stroke-color alpha => result

-Draws a filled circle of color COLOR to the surface SURFACE.
+Draws a filled circle of COLOR to SURFACE.

 Parameters